giridharan-veda/threatforge-physical-iot/README.md

 The result is a dangerous gap: organizations either avoid testing these assets entirely, or they run shallow scans that provide little real security value.

-### The Solution — Blitz

-**Blitz** is a purpose-built automated red teaming and continuous assessment platform designed specifically for IoT and OT environments.
+### The Solution — **Blitz** is a purpose-built automated red teaming and continuous assessment platform designed specifically for IoT and OT environments.

 For **$299** you receive a complete operational system that: